karmaniverous/karmanivero.us/collections/_posts/2025-01-31-opportunity-vs-optionality.md

 So why bother?

+> The very best decisions you can make will often leave you sucking wind when opportunity comes knocking.

 Think about the other examples above:

 - You don't want your savings just sitting around in cash getting inflated away, right?
 Put your money to work and optimize your return!